juliangut/generator-barephp/README.md

 ## Usage

-Once the generator is installed (see previous points) you can start using it by initiating the generator and answering his questions:
+Once the generator is installed you can start using it by initiating the generator and answering his questions:

 ```
 yo barephp